kmunton-bjss/code-generation/README.md

 - Github Copilot can start generating new code/ missing test scenarios without any comment or method name, whereas Cody and Amazon Q seems to require a method name or comment to generate code.
 - Github Copilot Chat And Amazon Q are able to generate an accurate description of the architecture of the directory, Cody was not able to do this.
 - All tools were able to explain the code in a particular file.
+- All tools are available in the IDE and can answer coding questions.